FREQUENTLY ASKED BARIATRIC SURGERY QUESTIONS

 A dietitian is an essential member of your team helping you through your weight loss journey.
-Prior to an operation, we require you to see a dietician to discuss their role in assisting you to lose weight both before and after surgery.
+Prior to an operation, you will discuss with a dietitian to their role in assisting you to lose weight both before and after surgery.
 Following the operation you will be placed on a liquid diet.
 This will be slowly upgraded over the course of 6 to 10 weeks.
 As you lose weight, it is important to maintain a healthy body composition.
 A dietitian will guide you through an appropriate diet to ensure that your weight loss is healthy.

-What is the role of an exercise physiologist?
+What is the role of an exercise specialist?

-We recommend that you see an exercise physiologist two months after surgery.
 As you lose weight it is important to maintain muscle mass.
-An exercise physiologist can tailor a safe and effective program which enhances weight loss and improves body composition.
+An exercise physiologist or personal trainer can tailor a safe and effective program which enhances weight loss and improves body composition.
 Regular exercise is important and has been shown to improve cardiovascular risk factors such as cholesterol levels, blood pressure and increase insulin sensitivity.

 What is the role of a psychologist?